za01br/mastra/packages/cli/README.md

 `mastra dev`

-This spins up `REST` endpoints for all agents and workflows
+This spins up `REST` endpoints for all agents, all workflows, and memory.

 ## Local development